 All transactions must be transparent and properly recorded.
 There must be no disbursement or receipt of Company funds outside the Company's system of accountability.
-This means there will be no "off books" or "unofficial" funds, payments, or transactions; and all funds, payments, and transactions must be recorded in accordance with applicable accounting principles (e.g., U.S. GAAP, Spanish GAAP, U.K. GAAP, International Financial Reporting Standards).
+This means there will be no "off books" or "unofficial" funds, payments or transactions and all funds, payments, and transactions must be recorded in accordance with applicable accounting principles (e.g., U.S. GAAP or the applicable accounting standard for the Company).

-Our records must be complete and accurate, fully reflecting the Company's activities and transactions, including claim payments, medical billing documentation, expenses, purchases, accounts receivable, and sales.
+Our records must be complete and accurate, fully reflecting the Company's activities and transactions, including claim payments, medical billing documentation, expenses, purchases, accounts receivable and sales.
 The information derived from these records is provided to the Company's shareholders as well as governmental agencies; therefore, processes must follow applicable accounting principles and all relevant laws and regulations.
 Centene's reputation for integrity, as well as its financial strength, depends on this.

-It is difficult to delineate every practice that is or is not permissible, but certain general guidelines can be set forth.
-For example, a payment is prohibited if:
+It is difficult to delineate every practice that is or is not permissible.
+See below for general guidelines.
+A payment is prohibited if:

-- It is illegal - It is inconsistent with Centene's defined values - No record of its disbursement or receipt is entered into the accounting records of the Company -) It is entered into the accounting records of the Company in a manner which is false or misleading
+-) It is illegal - It is inconsistent with Centene's defined values -) No record of its disbursement or receipt is entered into the accounting records of the Company -) It is entered into the accounting records of the Company in a manner which is false or misleading

-Intra-company transactions must also comply with the highest standards of transparency.
-To ensure this, it is our policy to price all intra-company transactions so they comply with international regulations, U.S. federal and state laws, and contractual obligations.
-The Company also adheres to all applicable local tax transfer pricing regulations, including documentation and notification requirements.
-Where an appropriate market price can be determined, intra-company transactions will be priced at a level consistent with fair market value.
-In the absence of market pricing, charges for intra-company transactions will be based on cost and reasonable profit data so as to approximate fair market value.
-Further, material intra-company transactions are supported by intra-company agreements, which among other things, identify the parties involved in the transaction and the basis for the pricing.
-For all intracompany transactions, transfer pricing will be regularly reviewed (including reviews by independent third parties) to ensure compliance with Company policies.
+Intercompany transactions must also comply with the highest standards of transparency.
+To ensure this, it is our policy to price all intercompany transactions so they comply with international regulations, U.S. federal and state laws, and contractual obligations.
+The Company also adheres to all applicable local tax and transfer pricing regulations, including documentation and notification requirements.
+Where an appropriate market price can be determined, intercompany transactions will be priced at a level consistent with fair market value.
+In the absence of market pricing, charges for intercompany transactions will be based on cost and reasonable profit data so as to approximate fair market value.
+Further, material intercompany transactions are supported by intercompany agreements, which, among other things, identify the parties involved in the transaction and the basis for the pricing.
+For all intercompany transactions, transfer pricing will be regularly reviewed (including reviews by independent third parties) to ensure compliance with Company policies.

-Because business records and controls can be complex, you should consult the Ethics & Compliance Department or Internal Audit Department when questions arise.
+Because business records and controls can be complex, you should consult the Ethics and Compliance Department or the Internal Audit Department when questions arise.